pgroonga/pgroonga.github.io/news/index.md

   * [[`pgroonga_wal_apply` function][wal-apply]] add target index information to error logs

-    We can find indexes that failed to apply PGroonga's WAL by this modification.
+    We can find indexes that failed to apply WAL records of PGroonga by this modification.

 ## 2.4.3: 2023-01-06 {#version-2-4-3}